szhen0340/SecureSquared/README.md

 2. Gives the LLM context about how to process the input
 3. Prevents the user input from being interpreted as part of the system instructions

 Without this guardrail, the challenge became basically the same as the Chat Assistant challenge.
 When user input is sent directly to the LLM without proper wrapping, the model treats it as a direct instruction, making prompt injection trivially easy.
-The wrapping approach creates a meaningful distinction between this challenge and the Chat Assistant one, requiring participants to develop more sophisticated attack techniques.
+The wrapping approach would require participants to develop more sophisticated attack techniques.

 One effective solution is to comment the following: